JoshCodesPhysics/ill_placement_archive/python_scripts/crys2seward/README.md

 ## Output

 Each grid of files is stored in an appropriately named folder.
 The sew0, psd and sew.in files are generated in separate folders but in the same current working directory with the xenv15 files as discussed before.
-The disp\_solve cell files are generated in the same way, but in the same directory as the initial cell file or the CRYSTAL output file if their relative or full paths are specified.
+The disp\_solve cell files are generated in the same way, but stored in the same directory as the initial cell file or the CRYSTAL output file if their relative or full paths are specified.
-They are **not** generated in the local directory unless the paths are not specified.
+They are **not** generated in the local directory unless the disp\_solve input file paths are not specified.
 Every grid folder name features the start, stop, step for Ea, Eb, Ec chosen in the c2s.in file in the disp\_solve input section.

 ## How does it work?

-The CRYSTAL output contains the associated minimum energy Hessian and Born charge tensor data, alongside the unit cell atomic coordinates and lattice parameters.
+The CRYSTAL optimised geometry output files contains the associated minimum energy Hessian and Born charge tensor data, alongside the unit cell atomic coordinates and lattice parameters.
 CRYSTAL also produces the unit cell coordinates alongside the atom's charges in a **cell file**.

-This data is used to calculate the displacements from an induced uniform electric field by `disp\_solve`, and a grid of new cell files are generated with electrically disturbed positions, based on the initial cell file passed as an input.
+This data is used to calculate the displacements from an induced uniform electric field by `disp_solve`, and a grid of new cell files are generated with electrically disturbed positions, based on the initial cell file passed as an input.

 Crys2seward edits the xenv15 'envin' or 'env.in' input files so that the env15 program can take cell files of different displacements and produces a grid of output files named `prefix.env.sew0` and `prefix.env.psd`.
 These are the input files of the env2seward program, where the prefix corresponds to the simulated system.

 Crys2seward modifies the env2seward input data so that each set of sew0 and psd file coordinates are categorised into a prefix.sew.in format.

 Each file grid (cell files, env15 output files, sew.in files) is contained in a directory named after the electric field ranges and filetype.
-The names of each grid file includes the associated incident electric field.
+The names of each grid file include the associated incident electric field.